The Education Team’s goals and principles are to:

 See Contributing to the Documentation for an overview of how the Documentation works and the syntax that should be used.

-Check the Education Team’s Trello board for outstanding tasks relating to the End-User Documentation.
+Check the Education Team’s Jira board for outstanding tasks relating to the End-User Documentation.

-Check the [Education Team’s Trello board][edu-team-trello-devdocs] and the Product Team’s Trello board for outstanding tasks relating to the Developer Documentation.
+Check the [Education Team’s Jira board][edu-team-jira-devdocs] and the Product Team’s Jira board for outstanding tasks relating to the Developer Documentation.

 To learn how to create a new resource, see Create a new Knowledgebase resource.